Regularized inner products of meromorphic modular forms and higher Green's functions: Regularized Petersson inner products and the proof of Theorem

-Although \eqref{Petint} generally diverges for meromorphic modular forms, one may still define regularized inner product in some cases.
+Although \eqref{Petint} generally diverges for meromorphic modular forms, one may still define a regularized inner product in some cases.
 The first to do so appears to be Petersson \cite{Pe2}.
-However, his regularization still sometimes diverges, and Petersson gave a necessary and sufficient condition for convergence in Satz 1a of \cite{Pe2}.
-In particular, for $f,g\in\SS_{\kappa}$, his regularization converges if and only if, for every $n<0$,
+If all of the poles of $f$ and $g$ are at the cusps, the regularization of Petersson was later rediscovered and extended by Harvey-Moore \cite{HM} and Borcherds \cite{Bo1}, and subsequently used by Bruinier \cite{Bruinier} and others to obtain a regularized integral that exists in many cases.
+Indeed, Petersson gave explicit necessary and sufficient conditions for existence of his regularized inner product in Satz 1a of \cite{Pe2}.
+In particular, for $f,g\in\SS_{\kappa}$, his regularization exists if and only if for every $n<0$ and $\varrho \in \mathbb{H}$ we have

+the conditions are similar if $f$ and $g$ have singularities at the cusps.
+This regularization is used to define theta lifts of functions with singularities, some of which are evaluated in this paper.